Flood Protection, Weißbach bei Lofer

 Project description

 The summer floodings of 2013 severely affected the community of Weißbach bei Lofer.
-In 2015 and 2016 an extensive flood alleviation project was implemented.
-Based on the on-site geological investigations (trial pits) and geotechnical parameters derived from soil samples, the necessary stability and maximal perfusion of the dams during flood periods was confirmed by the models, and the requirements for the dam materials parameters were defined accordingly.
+Between 2015 and 2017, a flood protection dam with a support core was constructed to protect traffic routes and residential areas.
+Based on on-site geological investigations (trial pits) and geotechnical parameters derived from soil samples, the stability and maximum perfusion of the dams during flood events were verified using a 2D finite element model, and the requirements for the dam material parameters were defined accordingly.

 Project data